superhero/js.core/README.md

 ## Middleware

 A middleware is the same as any other dispatcher, apart from the callback passed as an argument to the `dispatcher`.
-The callback is used to treat the next item in the [dispatcher chain](#dispatcher-chain).
+The callback is used to treat the next item in the [dispatcher chain](#middleware-dispatcher-chain).

 A middleware can be specified in the routing process, see [Routing](#routing) section above for more information.

-### Example
+### Middleware › Example

 ```js
 const Dispatcher = require('@superhero/core/controller/dispatcher')